 Algorism in information retrieval is concerned with the way data are filtered, indexed and retrieved with high level of precision in a single query.
 Consequently, information retrieval algorithm can be classified into three main classes.
 They are retrieval, indexing, and filtering algorithm.
-The retrieval algorithm being the main class of algorithm in information retrieval; focus on how information is extracted from a word-based databank.
+The retrieval algorithm, being the main class of algorithm in information retrieval, focus on how information are extracted from a word-based databank.

-1.4 PRECISION AND RECALL
+1.4 Precision and Recall